-Devices containing the Android and iOS operating systems account for almost all mobile phone sales, of the 383 million mobile devices reportedly sold during the first quarter of 2018, 86.2% were Android based and 12.9% on iOS.
+Devices containing the Android and Apple iOS operating systems account for almost all mobile phone sales, of the 383 million mobile devices reportedly sold during the first quarter of 2018, 86.2% were Android based and 12.9% on iOS.

 There are approximately 3,500,000 apps available to Android devices on the Google Play Store and approximately 2,200,000 available on the App Store for iOS based devices.

-Whilst, historically, the App Store proved more lucrative for developers and, therefore, was the normal store for them to release apps on iOS first, particularly in the USA, however, the percentage share of users means that is changing.
+Whilst, historically, the App Store proved more lucrative for developers and, therefore, was the normal store for them to release apps on iOS first, particularly in the USA, however, the percentage share of Android users means that is changing.

-The Play Store has a refund policy for purchases made within 2 hours and also has the benefit of offering apps like game emulators as well as cell site measuring and other tools that can be used within a forensic environment.
+The Android Google Play Store has a refund policy for purchases made within 2 hours and also has the benefit of offering apps like game emulators as well as cell site measuring and other tools that can be used within a forensic environment.

-Apple do not really offer budget options, even the now 3 year old iPhone 7 that is still available to purchase new is £450 and the most expensive, XS Max being £1,500.
+Apple iOS do not really offer budget options, even the now 3 year old iPhone 7 that is still available to purchase new is £450 and the most expensive, XS Max being £1,500.

 However, Android devices are available from as little as £25 (Alcatel U3 3G), making them much more widely available to mass markets within different countries and continents.

-The operating system is also designed to be able to run on low-end hardware and the Google Play store includes a wider range of applications with more being available for free.
+The Android operating system is also designed to be able to run on low-end hardware and the Google Play store includes a wider range of applications with more being available for free.

 Android and iOS based devices both allow the user to view the battery usage, including usage by application and both offer power saving modes to extend battery life by limiting performance and connectivity.